winglang/wing/README.md

 ### 2.7 for

-`for..in` statement is used to iterate over a list or set.
+`for..in` statement is used to iterate over a array or set.
 Type annotation after an iteratee (left hand side of `in`) is optional.
 The loop invariant in for loops is implicitly `readwrite` and re-assignable.